woodj22/recipe-api/README.md

 - 500 on root page(/) :
     This is expected behaviour.
-Navigate to `/recipes`.
+Navigate to `/recipes` for live results.

 ### What Next